Benda007/Benda007.github.io/README.md

 ---

 ## 🤝 Teamwork & Collaboration
+- Effective communicator in multicultural teams
+- Skilled at listening, understanding, and supporting colleagues
+- Experience leading cross-regional projects
+- Adaptable and proactive in dynamic environments

 I thrive in team environments and enjoy discussing ideas, learning from others, and offering my help wherever I can.
 My professional background in global purchasing has taught me to truly listen to my counterparts, understand their needs, and reformulate requirements for clear solutions.

 Currently, I work in a multicultural and cross-regional environment, regularly collaborating with colleagues from diverse backgrounds and perspectives.
 This experience has strengthened my ability to communicate effectively, adapt to different working styles, and build consensus within international teams.